Maia Svadlenak-Gardiner

 You co-host the “Girls That Invest” podcast, which has become one of Spotify's most successful financial podcasts, inspiring many girls to venture into investing.
 What motivated your involvement in this podcast, and what are your aspirations for it?

-I've always been open to new challenges and adventures, and this felt like a natural next step.
-Plus, I'd often bug her about social media and building online communities, so when she proposed recording the podcast, it seemed like the perfect chance to dive in.
-I've always admired the work of “Girls That Invest” and their mission to empower women in finance, which resonates deeply with me.
+I've admired the work of “Girls That Invest” and their mission to empower women with their finances, which resonates deeply with me.
 Growing up, financial literacy wasn't something I was formally taught, and I know many others share that experience.
 So, being part of a platform that provides accessible resources and encourages conversations about money management and investing is incredibly fulfilling.

 Our goal with the podcast is to continue empowering women, making finance and investing less intimidating, and breaking down complex jargon.
 It started as a passion project and remains one, albeit a highly rewarding one.